On Fourier asymptotics and effective equidistribution: Equidistribution with Pointiwse Fourier Decay

 \subsection{Acknowledgements}

 A major discussion took place during the ``Analytic Number Theory'' program at the Institute Mittag-Leffler (IML) where we were in residence and we want to thank IML for extraordinary hospitality and work condition.
-SD thanks University of Michigan and Uppsala University, and SJ thanks University of York where significant parts of this work were completed.
-We want to thank Dmitry Kleinbock, Manuel L{\"u}thi, Andreas Str{\"o}mbergsson, P{\'e}ter varj{\'u}, and Barak Weiss for helpful comments on an earlier draft of this paper.
-We thank Asaf Katz for giving us many interesting and useful references.
-SD wants to thank Han Yu for many interesting discussion and Sam Chow for sending the Mathematica code from \cite{CVY24}.
-Finally, we want to thank our family for supporting us while writing the paper. }
+We also thank University of Michigan, Uppsala University, and University of York, where significant parts of this work were completed, for their superb working condition.
+We want to thank Asaf Katz, Dmitry Kleinbock, Manuel L{\"u}thi, Andreas Str{\"o}mbergsson, P{\'e}ter Varj{\'u}, and Barak Weiss for helpful comments on an earlier draft of this paper.
+SD thanks Han Yu for many interesting discussion and Sam Chow for sending the Mathematica code from \cite{CVY24}.
+We also thank our family for supporting us while writing the paper.
+Finally, we also acknowledge very helpful comments from the referees. }